 The 1136 x 640 pixel display is definitely a step down from the color-accurate OLED display utilized by the iPhone X, but it’s worth remembering that the cheapest new iPod touch model is only a fifth of the price of Apple’s latest smartphone.

-Apple says the battery life of the iPod touch (7th generation) is up to 40 hours, and is good for up to eight hours of video playback.
+Apple says the battery life of the Apple iPod Touch (7th generation) gives you up to 40 hours of music playback, and is good for up to eight hours of video playback.

 Moderate use over a few days, including music playback and casual gaming, didn’t deplete the battery too drastically, although playing demanding games like PUBG (Player Unknown Battlegrounds), and streaming video at full brightness, predictably drained the battery faster than using more basic apps.